Up to 35% off Raised Beds

 Focus on potting your hydrangea correctly for best results.

-Depending on the size of your pot you will want to add some potting soil to the bottom.
-You will want to maintain the depth of the plant as it is in your nursery pot, so you will have to be the judge on this one.
-I would recommend choosing a pot that is much deeper than your nursery pot so it has plenty of room to grow!
+Depending on the size of your pot, add some potting soil to the bottom.
+You want to maintain the same planting depth as it was in the nursery pot, so use your judgment here.
+It’s a good idea to choose a pot that’s much deeper than the nursery pot to give the roots plenty of space to grow.

-It may be necessary to score the roots if they have begun to wrap around the nursery pot.
-This can be done with pruning shears, simply run the shears in a vertical line around the root ball.
+If the roots have started to wrap around the inside of the nursery pot, you may need to score them.
+This can be done with pruning shears.
+Just run the shears in a vertical line around the root ball.

-Place the plant in the container and fill with soil, packing it lightly.
-Give it a very good soaking, you should see water running out of the bottom of the container, and you’re done!
+Place the plant in the container and fill around it with soil, packing it lightly.
+Give it a thorough soaking; you should see water running out of the bottom of the pot.
+And you’re done.
 Voila!

 Provide Proper Sunlight